erjosito/whoami/README.md

 # web_ip=$(docker inspect web | jq -r '.[0].NetworkSettings.Networks.bridge.IPAddress')
 echo "You can point your browser to http://127.0.0.1:8081 to verify the app"
 ```

+Please note that there are two links in the Web frontend that will only work if used with an ingress controller in Kubernetes (see the AKS sections further in this document).

 ## Lab 2: Azure Container Instances (public IP addresses)<a name="lab2"></a>